 Email software programs and services have very strict filtering rules these days, and will often identify newsletters and emails coming from mailing lists as SPAM or JUNK, even in cases where the person receiving them has specifically signed up to receive them, as is the case with us.

-If you’re consistently missing newsletter or ARC emails, then it’s possible that this is the issue for you.
+If you’re consistently missing our emails, then it’s possible that this is the issue for you.
 The best thing you can do to avoid this is add our email address (email@example.com) to your contact list, safe sender list, anti-spam list, etc. How you do so depends largely on what sort of email software/provider you’re using, however there is a handy guide that gives instructions for all of the major email client programs.
 Please check it out and follow the instructions to add our email address to your email client by CLICKING THIS LINK.

 Remember that participation in our ARC program requires you to read the books that you sign up for regularly, as well as log your participation by filling out our reader form for each one – thus you don’t want to miss out on any of the emails with these links or instructions.
 So please make sure to fix this problem as soon as you can so that you continue receiving free books!

-Please note that visiting your Dashboard page daily makes most of our emails unnecessary, so it is recommended for anyone having issues with emails.
+Please note that visiting your Dashboard page daily makes most of our emails unnecessary, so it is highly recommended for anyone having issues with emails.

 There are 3 possible book files that authors normally provide to our readers, each have their own benefits and uses, and readers can choose the one that works best for them.
+Note that to use any of these files, just click the corresponding link in the email we sent you and the file will download to your computer or device.

 PDF – A PDF file can be read by most devices and computers simply by clicking on it.
 This normally opens the book up and the user can begin reading immediately.